Porto Food: What and Where To Eat in Porto, Portugal by JetSettingFools.com

 Best Francesinha Porto Sandwich

 The well-pressed, stacked Francesinha held its form and was complimented by the sauce – and the fries (served on a separate platter) were the perfect accompaniment.
-Some people say that the Francesinha is big enough for two people…and they might be right, but we had no problem devouring our own!
+Some people say that the Francesinha at O Afonso is big enough for two people…and they might be right, but we had no problem devouring our own!

 #3 Bacalhau com Natas